volcengine/verl/docs/advance/rollout_corr.md

 ### 2. Sequence-level Importance Sampling

 **When to use:**
-- Unbiased gradient estimation required
+- Multiplicative sequence-level correction needed
 - Short sequences (< 512 tokens)
 - Research settings